ivangfr/spring-webflux-reactive-databases/README.md

 ## Playing around

+> **Important:** the ids shown below will be different when you run it

-- Go to `client-shell` terminal.
-Import some products and customers by running the following command
+- Go to `client-shell` terminal and import some products and customers by running the following command
   ```
-  client-shell> script ../samples.txt
+  script ../samples.txt
   ```

 - Get all customer
   ```
-  client-shell> get-customers
+  get-customers
   ```

   It returns